sea-sol/prediction-markets/README.md

 ---

 ## 🚀 Features
-✅ **Decentralized Prediction Market** – Users can place bets on event outcomes
+✅ **Decentralized Prediction Market** – Users can create their own market.
+✅ **Deposite liquidity** – Users can deposite sol before start betting and once the liqudity amount reaches special amount they can start betting "Yes" and "No".
-✅ **Tokenized Predictions** – Trade "Yes" and "No" tokens based on expected results
+✅ **Betting** – Trade "Yes" and "No" tokens based on expected outcomes.
+Users can purchase "Yes" or "No" tokens based on their predictions, with token prices fluctuating dynamically according to probability.
+This probability is determined by the total number of tokens sold to users, ensuring a market-driven pricing mechanism.
 ✅ **Automated Settlement** – Resolves markets based on real-world data
 ✅ **Switchboard Oracle Integration** – Fetches external data for outcome validation

 ---

 ## 📜 Smart Contract Architecture
-### 1️⃣ Market Creation
+### 1️⃣ Gobal setting
 - Admin or users create a new market with predefined outcomes
 - Two SPL tokens (\`Yes\` and \`No\`) are minted